 Some Interesting Facts of Smitha Madhav

 - Bala Ramayanam producer M.S.
-Reddy has auditioned nearly 1200 girls before her for Sita character and finally he chosen her once he saw her clipping in a newspaper.
+Reddy had auditioned nearly 1200 girls before her for Sita’s character and finally chose her once he saw her clipping in a newspaper.

-- Smitha Madhav was honoured with the Akkineni Nageswara Rao ‘SWARNA KANKANAM’ award in September 2011.
+- Smitha Madhav was honored with the Akkineni Nageswara Rao ‘SWARNA KANKANAM’ award in September 2011.

-- Smitha’s concerts are well received by the connoisseurs and the lay viewers.
-She really deserve that as she has spent years being trained in Carnatic vocal music and Bharatanatyam by leading Gurus.
+- Smitha’s concerts are well-received by the connoisseurs and the lay viewers.
+She really deserves that, as she has spent years being trained in Carnatic vocal music and Bharatanatyam by leading Gurus.

 - She regularly performs in several prestigious dance festivals and cultural events.
 She brings tremendous energy and dedication to promoting these arts.

 - She has maintained an outstanding scholastic record through school and college.
-She has received the pratibha scholarship from the foernment of Andhra Pradesh for 5 years in a row.
+She has received the Pratibha scholarship from the government of Andhra Pradesh for 5 years in a row.

-- Smitha said that she is not against to movies or anything and definitely will act if someone comes with a good scipt which suits her and her interests..
+- Smitha said that she is not against movies or anything and definitely will act if someone comes up with a good script that suits her and her interests.